dustinpfister/blog_posts/_posts/phaser-sprite-events-onkilled.md

 ### 1.1 - This is a phaser ce 2.x post

-In this post I am using phaser ce 2.11.0, not the newer phaser 3.x major release.
+In this post I am using [Phaser ce](https://photonstorm.github.io/phaser-ce/) 2.11.0, not the newer phaser 3.x major release of [phaser](https://phaser.io/).

 ## 2 - A full example using sprite.events.onKilled